 Half of them found refuge in the Kurdish provinces of the country.
 They live in overcrowded camps or makeshift shelters and struggle to make ends meet.
 Many suffer from physical and mental trauma and are haunted by the images of what they were forced to see.

 The team of the Jiyan Foundation works hard to provide physical and psychological care for survivors of ISIS atrocities.
 At our rehabilitation centers, 100 medical doctors, psychologists and trauma therapists offer treatment and a place to heal.
 Women and girls who have escaped from ISIS captivity and sexual enslavement find a new perspective in Iraq's first and only psychosomatic trauma clinic for women.
-Our mobile teams reach out to survivors in refugee camps, where medical aid is limited, and psychological trauma care almost non-existent. in 2015, we admitted more than 700 women, children and men, displaced by ISIS, into our long-term rehabilitation program.
+Our mobile teams reach out to survivors in refugee camps, where medical aid is limited, and psychological trauma care almost non-existent.

 Besides physical and psychological care, the Jiyan Foundation provides much required emergency aid to individuals and families who lost everything.
 Our staff also helps prevent future extremism by strengthening local communities through education campaigns and civil society programs.